Have you ever wondered why to learn not so popular or uncommon languages? What are the reasons to study less taught foreign tongues?

 However, you’ll be hard-pressed to find anyone studying Javanese and Bahasa Indonesian anywhere.

-Clearly, suppose you focus on just popular languages or so-called best languages.
+Suppose you focus on just popular languages or so-called best languages.
 In that case, you’ll be leaving the vast majority of tongues.
 It’s time to look elsewhere.

 - West Asian Languages – Turkish, Pashto, etc.